History

 1923

-(Launched with acquisition of carbide producer Tokyo Denka Kogyo and zinc and ferromanganese producer Nihon Aen in adjacent Taguchi, Myoko Kogen area.) -
+(Launched with acquisition of neighboring carbide manufacturer Tokyo Denka Kogyo and zinc and ferromanganese manufacturer Nihon Aen in Taguchi area of Myoko Kogen -

 1934

-■Chuo Denki Kogyo Co., Ltd. was established as a partnership of Chuo Denki (electric power and equipment provider) and Chichibu Denki Kogyo (provider of ferroalloy
+■Chuo Denki Kogyo Co., Ltd. was established as a partnership of electric power and equipment provider Chuo Denki and ferroalloy manufacturing technology provider Chichibu Denki Kogyo

 1941